leeroywking/remoteDev/README.md

     - you probably can't work on an airplane
     - While SSH is pretty bandwidth friendly it does still require an active internet connection
     - For modern web frameworks you might have to modify system variables for monitoring the filesystem for changes since the default maximum number of files that can be modified is fairly low.
 (VS Code can walk you through this, you can see me close the tooltip in one of the gifs)
+  - If there is interest I would love to do a version of this guide for different cloud/OS combinations.